irstacks/zamboni/README.md

     player_id: <int> 1,
     game_id: <int> 1

-PlayerNumber: // really? --> yeah, just safer to not rely on this for IDing players outside of a single game
+Jersey: // really? --> yeah, just safer to not rely on this for IDing players outside of a single game
     player_id: <int> 1,
     team_id: <int> 1,
     year: <int> 2015,